kshaffer/kshaffer.github.io/_posts/2015-10-22-what-are-the-digital-humanities.md

 What Are the Digital Humanities?

 That's the topic of discussion for the round-table session I'll be leading at UT–Austin today.
-If you're in town, join us in MRH 2.614, 4:00–5:30pm CDT.
-Otherwise, join us on Twitter at the same time, following/tweeting with the hashtag [#PublicScholar.](https://twitter.com/search?f=realtime&q=%23PublicScholar&src=typd)
+If you're in town, please join us in MRH 2.614, 4:00–5:30pm CDT.
+Otherwise, you join us on Twitter at the same time, following/tweeting with the hashtag [#PublicScholar.](https://twitter.com/search?f=realtime&q=%23PublicScholar&src=typd)

 Here is the abstract for the session: